dhirajsingh619/MovieRecommeder/README.md

 install a ide: Pycharm (recommanded)

-create a vietual environment first :https://www.youtube.com/watch?v=PFMzIE8HoUo&t=41s
+create a virtual environment first :https://www.youtube.com/watch?v=PFMzIE8HoUo&t=41s

 after that give these command in your venv: pip install requirement1.txt

-now you are readu to go..
+now you are ready to go..

 Preprocessing part: